stratum-mining/stratumprotocol.org/app/src/_blog/getting-started.md

 ---
-pageHeading: Getting Started
+title: Getting Started with running SRI - Stratum V2 reference implementation
+description: This document provides an easy to understand guide to assit users setup the SRI software efficiently
 date: "2024-01-01"
 ---

-# Getting Started with running SRI - Stratum V2 reference implementation

 This document aims to assist users in deploying the SRI software stack efficiently.
 Stratum V2 as a protocol is flexible, and allows users to run multiple configurations.
 In the getting started guide, we’re focusing on running [roles](https://stratumprotocol.org/docs/#roles) which allow miners to construct their own block templates.